 (5) "Intermittent Leave" is leave taken in a block of time or by reducing the normal weekly or daily work schedule.
+Intermittent leave must be taken in no less than one hour increments.

-(6) "Next of Kin" is the nearest blood relative of the covered service member.
+(6) "Next of Kin" is the nearest blood relative of the covered service member other than the service member's spouse, parent, son or daughter.

-(7) "Parent" refers to a parent of an employee or an individual who stood in loco parentis to an employee when the employee was a child.
+(7) "Parent" refers to a biological, adoptive, step or foster parent of an employee or an individual who stood in loco parentis to an employee when the employee was a child.
+This term does not include parents in-law.